CVS deal for Signify seen facing tough antitrust review

 Bloom was one of three antitrust experts who said the planned merger could face antitrust headwinds.
 If the FTC does not review the deal, it would be probed by the Justice Department.

-Balto argued that the CVS plan to buy Signify raised similar concerns as UnitedHealth Group's UNH.N $8 billion deal to buy Change Healthcare CHNG.O, which the government sued to block.
+Balto argued that the CVS plan to buy Signify raised concerns similar to those concerning UnitedHealth Group's UNH.N $8 billion deal to buy Change Healthcare CHNG.O, which the government sued to block.
 The case is set to be decided by a judge in coming weeks.

 CVS stressed in its comments that the Signify deal was not one between rivals, something that usually eases antitrust concerns.
 "We're not competitors and have no overlapping functions," said spokesman T.J.
 Crawford.